-This topic describes the Elastic Compute Service (ECS) file backup feature of Cloud Backup, including its key advantages, how it works, the backup and restore procedure, and billing.
+This topic describes the Elastic Compute Service (ECS) file backup feature of Cloud Backup, including its advantages, how it works, procedure, and billing.

 Introduction

 The ECS file backup feature is a data protection solution provided by Cloud Backup for file systems on ECS instances.
-This feature backs up ECS file data to backup vaults simply, securely, and reliably.
-This ensures that data can be recovered from backup vaults if data in your production system is accidentally deleted or encrypted by ransomware.
+This feature provides a simple, secure, and reliable way to back up ECS file data to backup vaults.
+This ensures that you can recover data from backup vaults if data in your production system is accidentally deleted or encrypted by ransomware.

 This feature has certain limitations.
 For more information, see Compatible system list and limits.